Maurice's Balkan campaigns: Legacy

 Probably, Avar defeats in the late part of the campaigns from 599 onward had a long-term impact.
 The Avars had been bloodily defeated in their own country and had proved to be unable to protect themselves, let alone their subjects.
 Until the battle of Viminacium in 599, they had been seen as invincible, allowing them to thoroughly exploit their subjects.
 Once Avar renown had fallen, the first rebellions occurred, to be crushed after 603.
 The Avars were able to score further successes against the Lombards, Franks and Romans; however, they were unable to restore their former reputation.
 That can explain the Slavic uprising under the leadership of Samo in 623, three years before the abortive Siege of Constantinople.

 Maurice's campaigns put an end to Avar dreams of hegemony over the Balkans and paved the way for an end of the Avar threat.
 The Khagan's power collapsed only after the unsuccessful Siege of Constantinople in 626, and the Avar Khaganate would be finally destroyed much later, by Charlemagne in (791–803).
 The Avar Khaganate Empire ceased to exist after 790.
-The Muslim conquests, in the 630s onward, led to the loss of all of Rome's long-held eastern provinces since BCE 1st century southeast to Taurus Mountains.
+The Muslim conquests from the 630s onward led to the loss of all of Rome's long-held eastern provinces as far as the Taurus Mountains.
 The constant Arab threat over strategically important Asia Minor had a great impact on the Balkans.
 Several decades were to pass before Constantinople could regain the initiative and reconquer parts of the Slav-controlled areas (Sklavinia).
-Several centuries were to pass before Basil II restored, by fire and sword, all of the Balkans to Byzantine control.
+Several centuries were to pass before Basil II restored all of the Balkans to Byzantine control.